tsmaccabe/Deeplearning_Timeseries_Architecture_Search_0.4/README.md

 ## Deep Learning Timeseries Forecasting Hyperparameter Search

-A program for tuning the hyperparameter values of a neural network.
-Uses Simulated Annealing or Grid Search to find ideal hyperparameters for a given deep neural network architecture.
+A program for tuning the architecture of a neural network.
+Uses Simulated Annealing or Grid Search to find ideal architecture hyperparameters for a given deep neural network type.
 Intended for time series forecasting.
 Built in Julia on `Flux.jl`.

 (Includes data generation for the chaotic Lorenz system for testing.)

 ## Instructions

-(For a working example, see `lorenz_predict_test.jl`.)
+(For working examples, see `TEST_annealing()` within `Search.jl` and `lorenz_predict_test.jl`.)

 1. Prepare data.
   - Define model input & output shapes.
 For single-channel data, these are `(num_nodes_in,)` and `(num_nodes_out,)`, and for multi-channel data, they are `(num_nodes_in, num_channels_in)` and `(num_nodes_out, num_channels_out)`.